GabbNicoh/Facial-Recognition-Attendance-System/README.md

 - [ ] Logs

 ### Additionals
-- Add delay for 30 minutes every recognized students
+- Add delay for 5 minutes every recognized students
 - How accurate is the system
 - UI for the facial recognition and menu
--  Student Attendance Statistics
+- Student Attendance Statistics (DATABASE)
   - Records a class' number of present, lates and absent

 ## Notes
 - Tilted Head